How to make withdrawals

 New York State taxes.
 You don’t have to pay New York State income taxes on distributions from your account if the funds are used to pay qualified higher education expenses at eligible educational institutions or apprenticeship expenses.
 However, distributions to pay K-12 tuition, or qualified education loan repayments are considered nonqualified withdrawals for New York State tax purposes and will require the recapture of any tax benefits that have accrued on contributions.
 Tax and other benefits are contingent on meeting other requirements, and certain withdrawals are subject to federal, state, and local taxes.
 Please consult a tax advisor regarding your state income tax if you're not a New York State taxpayer.

 How much should I withdraw for qualified expenses?

 When calculating how much you need, make sure you subtract any scholarship or grant money from the amount you're planning to withdraw.

 Also, consider whether you're planning to claim any federal tax credits, like the American Opportunity Tax Credit or Lifetime Learning Credit.
 If you claim a credit, it will reduce the amount of your expenses that are considered qualified.

 Note: Any excess amount you withdraw is considered a nonqualified withdrawal.

 Who can receive the withdrawal?

-All qualified withdrawals can be sent by check to the account owner, the student beneficiary, or higher-education institution.
-If bank instructions are set up on the account, the withdrawals can be sent electronically.
+All qualified higher education withdrawals can be sent by check to the account owner, the beneficiary, or the eligible educational institution.
+If bank instructions are set up on your account, the withdrawals can be sent electronically.